susisu/atom-markdown-table-editor/README.md

 | Insert Column | Insert an empty column  |             |
 | Delete Column | Delete current column   |             |

-*NOTE: To input newline, press `shift-enter` (or some equivalent) instead.*
+*NOTE: To input newline in table, press `shift-enter` (or some equivalent) instead.*

-You can select commands from the command palette (`shift-cmd-p`), but it will be more convenient if you add your own keybindings to `keymap.cson`.
+You can select commands from the command palette (`shift-ctrl-p` or `shift-cmd-p`), but it will be more convenient if you add some keybindings to your keymap file `keymap.cson`.
-For example, these are the ones which I use:
+These are the ones which I use, for example:

 ``` coffee
 'atom-text-editor:not(.mini):not(.autocomplete-active).markdown-table-editor-active':